 Reaching a favorable settlement in December 2011 for hundreds of veterans who served in Iraq or Afghanistan diagnosed with post-traumatic stress disorder who were separated from the military without the benefits they were entitled to (Sabo v.
 United States).
 Read the press release.
 See the video about the lawsuit.

 Helping veterans and their families receive the federal veterans benefits that they need and deserve has been the focus of Barton F. Stichman’s entire legal career.
 He helped found NVLSP and has been its co-director or director for most of the organization’s existence.

-Over the last thirty years, his efforts as lead counsel in federal court litigation have forced the VA to pay over $100 million dollars in retroactive disability and death benefits to thousands of veterans and their families.
+Over the last forty years, his efforts as lead counsel in federal court litigation have forced the VA to pay over $100 million dollars in retroactive disability and death benefits to thousands of veterans and their families.
 His work has compelled military departments to pay more than $3 million in back pay and upgrade the less than honorable discharges issued to over 7,000 veterans.